Financial audit: Origins of Financial Audit

 As the reputation of accounting firms grew, federal agencies began to seek out their advice.
-The Federal Trade Commission and the Federal Reserve Board inquired about auditing procedures by requesting a technical memorandum in 1917.
+The Federal Trade Commission (FTC) and the Federal Reserve Board inquired about auditing procedures by requesting a technical memorandum in 1917.
 The Institute provided this guidance, which was to be published by the Federal Reserve Board as a bulletin.
 The Board and FTC each had their own agenda by requesting this memorandum.
 The former wanted to inform bankers on how important it was to obtain audited financial statements from borrowers, whilst the latter was to encourage uniform accounting.
 This bulletin included information about recommended auditing procedures in addition to the format for the profit and loss statement and the balance sheet.
 The memorandum was revised and published making it the first authoritative guidance published in the United States in regard to auditing procedures.

-It wasn't until 1932 when the New York Stock Exchange began requiring financial audits, that the practice started to standardize.
+It was not until 1932, when the New York Stock Exchange began requiring financial audits, that the practice started to standardize.
 It did not become a requirement for newly listed companies until 1933 when the Securities Act of 1933 and the Securities Exchange Act of 1934 were enacted by President Franklin D. Roosevelt.
 The latter created the Securities and Exchange Commission, which required all current and new registrants to have audited financial statements.
 In doing so, the services that CPAs could provide became more valued and requested.

 In the United States, the accounting and auditing profession reached its peak from the 1940s to the 1960s.
 The SEC was reliant on the Institute for the auditing procedures used by accounting firms during engagements.
 Additionally, in 1947 a committee from the Institute advocated for "generally accepted auditing standards", which were approved in the following year.
 These standards governed the terms of the auditor's performance relating to professional conduct and the execution of the auditor's judgment during engagements.